BIO 100 Concepts of Biology 4 SH

 BIO 260 Modes of Scientific Communication 3 SH

 Students in Modes of Scientific Communication will receive explicit instruction on how to read the biological literature, write review papers and primary research reports, and to compose and present poster displays of their research.
 They will also learn the process of writing, including the role of and need for revision in the production of a polished written product.
 Further, they will learn how to distinguish between reliable and unreliable sources of information on the internet.
-Prerequisite: A grade of C- or better in BIO 104 and a C- grade or better in a writing intensive course, WRT 101/101P or appropriate placement.
+Prerequisite: A grade of C- or better in BIO 104 and a C- grade or better in a writing intensive course.
 Competency: Writing Intensive Tier 2 (W2).

 BIO 270 Entomology 4 SH

 This course will explore the diversity of insects, insect evolution and physiology.
 The ecological role of insects will be emphasized.
 Interactions between insects and humans will be addressed.
 Prerequisite: BIO 104 with a C- or better.

 BIO 299 Student Developed Study 1–6 SH

 Cell biology is defined as the study of cell structure and function.
 More specifically, a tenet of the Cell Theory states that the cell is the basic structural unit of life.
 Therefore, to understand how organisms function, we must understand how cells are structured and how cells behave.
 During the semester we will cover topics including: protein structure and folding, plasma membrane function, aerobic respiration, extracellular matrix, cytoskeleton and cellular motility, vesicular transport, cell division, cell signaling, and cancer.
 Students will also have the opportunity to explore the intersection between science and society.